Nava-Labs/dbi-app/README.md

 By leveraging this verifier VC, we uphold a secure and reliable means of confirming the identity and validity of organizations and protocols associated with our system.

+## Push Protocol
+During critical hours post-hacks are very crucial.
+Communication plays huge role.
+We implement 3 features of push protocol to connect protocol, hackers and community
+#### Public forum(NFT Gated Group Chat)
+All officer NFT holders have the privilege to communicate with each other, talking about the case.
+Potentialy help the protocol/organization to fight the hacker back.
+This feature allows for efficient tagging of organization owners, promoting clarity and comprehensive collaboration in the collective effort to combat hackers and unveil their identities.
+#### Spaces
+Empower every DAO member to host a space and express their thoughts on a case.
+This enhances transparency within the community, fostering collaboration and collective insights to address security incidents effectively.

+#### Private chat with hackers
+We provide a secure tunnel for protocols to engage in direct communication with hackers.
+This feature aims to facilitate clearer understanding and better outcomes in resolving incidents.
+Only hackers and the organization owner are able to be in the group.

 ## Getting Started